JOIN LOGIN JOIN

 LEGO Star Wars Luke Skywalker's X-Wing Fighter

 Now, before you start yelling, “What about Star Wars?”
 Yes, we know.
 LEGO’s not exactly a stranger to sets featuring lightsabers, blasters, and the odd planetary explosion.
-But even so, Warhammer 40k cranks the violence dial up to eleven, and LEGO might just be trying to avoid scaring off the parents, who are the ones actually forking over the cash.
+But even so, Warhammer 40k cranks the violence dial way higher, and LEGO may just be trying to avoid spooking the parents who are the ones actually forking over the cash.

 How to Make Your Own LEGO Warhammer 40k Sets